balitravelhealth/ios-app/README.md

 ## 📦 Installation — Sideloading via Sideloadly

-Sideloading lets you install the app on your personal device without needing an Apple Developer Program membership ($99/year).
-You only need a free Apple ID.

-### Requirement Before Sideloading
-You only need a free Apple ID.

 ### Requirement Before Sideloading
 You only need a free Apple ID.

 > **Note:** Free Apple ID sideloads expire after **7 days**.
 Re-run the steps below to renew.
 A paid Apple Developer account removes this limit.